Find out how we are funded

 ICO plays an important role in the development of the sustainable bond market nationally and at the European level

-- The funds collected will be used to finance operations of Spanish self-employed, SMEs and companies aimed at alleviating the economic and social impact of COVID-19, through the various instruments available to ICO: Second-floor facilities, direct financing programmes and the funds managed by AXIS, its venture capital subsidiary.
+The funds raised through sustainable debt are used to finance public-private partnership projects through the various instruments available to ICO, such as the ICO Lines, direct financing programmes and the funds managed by AXIS, ICO's venture capital subsidiary.